Read the Curl Pattern Before Treating It as Illness

-Curled gills can look quite dramatic to new keepers, but they’re best understood as a clear stress signal from your axolotl.
-Many healthy axolotls curl their gills temporarily during natural movement or enthusiastic feeding, then relax them again completely afterward.
+Curled gills can look dramatic to new keepers, but they are best understood as a possible stress signal from your axolotl.
+Many healthy axolotls curl their gills temporarily during natural movement or enthusiastic feeding, then relax them again afterward.

-Persistent, continuous curling — especially paired with other behavioral or physical changes — almost always means the tank environment needs thoughtful adjustment.
+Persistent, continuous curling — especially paired with other behavioral or physical changes — often means the tank environment needs thoughtful adjustment.

 Axolotl Curled Gills: What They Usually Mean